 You will select sources and read them in different ways depending on their value to your assignment.
 For example, you might read to:

-- get a general overview of the text, for which skimming through it may be adequate;
+- get a general overview of the text by skimming through it

-- look for specific information or to understand some core concepts by scanning the text; or
+- look for specific information or to understand some core concepts by scanning the text

 - examine the text in depth and actively ask questions of the source, in order to understand its relevance and reliability for your own research topic.